SujeethJinesh/ME344/summer_2025/README.md

 ### What problem does RAG solve?

-Standard LLMs do not have access to any outside data when generating responses to users, which is quite problematic when we want to augment our LLM to work with new information (e.g. breaking news).
+Standard LLMs do not have access to any outside data when generating responses to users, which is quite problematic when we want to augment our LLM to work with new information (e.g. breaking news, newly updated weather information).

 One possible way to add this data is to continuously finetune our LLM (e.g. [LoRA](https://arxiv.org/abs/2106.09685)), but this is incredibly expensive, difficult, and may require downtime for an application.
 Often times, it may also not even be necessary as there's still a chance of hallucination.